motroy/blog/_posts/2025-10-21-all-the-bacteria.md

 ## 2. How to Use the Data
 ### a.
 As a skani‑style reference database
-If you already use genome‑sketching tools (e.g., skani, sourmash), AllTheBacteria.org supplies ready‑made indexes that act as a “Google” for microbial genomes.
+you can use sketchlib (https://github.com/bacpop/sketchlib.rust) to search against the ATB, AllTheBacteria.org supplies ready‑made indexes for microbial genomes (https://ftp.ebi.ac.uk/pub/databases/AllTheBacteria/Releases/0.2/indexes/sketchlib/).
 ```
+#The distributed index is sketch size 1024 with k=17.
+You can create different ranges using the sketch subcommand.

+# 1. To calculate distances of a subset of the data, use a command such as:
+sketchlib dist -v -k 17 --subset Haemophilus_influenzae.txt --ani atb_sketchlib_v020 --threads 4 > dists.txt
+# Where the --subset file contains the list of samples you want to include.
+# Removing --ani will calculate Jaccard distances.

-# Query your assembly against the AllTheBacteria sketch index
+# 2. To query new samples against the index, first sketch it:

-skani query my_isolate.fasta \
-      -d /path/to/allthebacteria/sketches/ \
-      -o results.tsv
+sketchlib sketch -v -o query -k 17 -f queries.tsv -s 1000
+#(where queries.tsv contains query samples with name and file location, tab separated)

+# 3. Then query it
+sketchlib dist -v -k 17 atb_sketchlib_v020 query
 ```
 Result: Rapidly retrieve the closest matches among millions of genomes.